AhmedAbdulWahid-Data/Analyzing_Music_Trends_with_SQL/README.md

 # 🎶 Final Thoughts

-By answering these 15 key SQL questions, we can uncover valuable music trends on Spotify.
+### By answering these 15 key SQL questions, we can uncover valuable music trends on Spotify.
 This project isn’t just about practicing SQL—it’s about understanding data-driven insights in the music streaming industry. 🎵📊

+# If you’re serious about becoming a data genius 👉 [Follow me on LinkedIn](https://www.linkedin.com/in/ahmed-abdulwahid/)